Flaminio Malaguti

-Poker
+Poker career

-Malaguti placed 6th in the 2009 World Series of Poker $1,500 Limit Hold’em Shootout.
+Malaguti placed 6th in the 2009 World Series of Poker $1,500 Limit Hold'em Shootout.

 In 2012, he completed four world record poker achievements including 15 cashes in a single month and 51 cashes, 20 first place tournament wins, and 39 final tables in a calendar year.
 In 2013, he had 73 ITM (in the money) tournament finishes, which lead to him obtaining the all-time world record for most ITMs in a calendar year.
-Malaguti won the 2013 WSOP Deepstack Player of the Year award after finishing with the most points out of all players competing in a specific series of WSOP tournaments between May 29 and June 30, 2013.
+Malaguti won the 2013 WSOP Deepstack Player of the Year award after finishing with the most points out of all players competing in a specific series of WSOP tournaments between 29 May and 30 June 2013.
 He placed 503rd in the 2017 WSOP main event.
 As of 2018, Malaguti has earned $393,751 through sanctioned poker tournaments.
 Malaguti has 109 first place tournament wins, the all-time world record for most first place tournament wins in the history of poker.